 Figure 1.
 Industrial networks improve efficiency but increase troubleshooting challenges.

-Globally, downtime already costs industries an estimated $50 billion per year—and rising [1].
-Just one hour of downtime now costs at least 50% more than it did two years ago.
-Without strong troubleshooting practices, downtime drags on, compounding losses.
+Globally, downtime costs industries an estimated $1.4 trillion per year.
+The number of downtime incidents has been decreasing since 2019, but the restoration time to fix issues is increasing by 65%.
+[2] Without strong troubleshooting practices, the time spent on fixing downtime-generating problems drags on, compounding losses.
 The good news?
 There are proven ways to prevent it.

 References